-The peculiarity of swimming – which makes performance analysis also very complex – is that because of the relatively short duration of the races, all the three energy systems contribute to the power production and the overall performance of the athlete.
-And because of the short durations, in every single swim race the anaerobic energy production plays a huge and significant role.
+The peculiarity of swimming – which makes performance analysis also very complex – is that because of the relatively short duration of the races, all three energy systems contribute to the power production and the overall performance of the athlete.
+And because of the short durations, in every single swim race, the anaerobic energy production plays a huge and significant role.

-It goes without saying that for events lasting less than two minutes, the aerobic power – assessed as VO2max – provides the majority of the power and therefore is of utmost importance.
+It goes without saying that for events lasting longer than two minutes, the aerobic power – assessed as VO2max – provides the majority of the power and therefore is of utmost importance.
 However, the VO2max alone is not the differentiator that separates the wheat from the chaff.
 So, how much can you actually change it in training and how does it relate to the other metabolic metrics?

 VO2max is a very well known metric.
 We use VO2max for a simple reason: each molecule of oxygen taken into the muscles is used for energy production.
 It isn’t easy to measure energy production itself.
 But, as the amount of aerobically produced energy is absolutely proportional to the oxygen consumption rate, VO2 is a valid marker to assess and quantify the ability of an athlete to produce energy (or ATP if you want to put it in a scientific way) aerobically.